 Since then, we’ve enjoyed using it for national park hiking (ex: Zion National Park’s iconic Angels Landing hike), and marking points of interest on the trail.
 This is especially useful for photographers like us, who need specific location scouting information to create stunning landscape images.
 If you are someone who love marking spots on Google maps to explore later, you might like trying Avenza Maps too!

-So, which ones are the BEST hiking apps for 2021?
+So, which ones are the BEST hiking apps?

 In order to find the right one for you, we recommend downloading one of these GPS hiking apps listed above, and test out which ones fit your active lifestyle!

-We hope you were able to find new apps for hiking to discover in this post, and we hope they enrich your experience on your next hike!
+We hope you were able to find one from among these best hiking apps to discover in this post, and we hope they enrich your experience on your next hike!